git-rebase(1) — Linux manual page

 <upstream> parameter can be any valid commit-ish.

-problematic commit and leave conflict markers in the tree.
-You
+commit and leave conflict markers in the tree.
+You can use git

-resolve the conflict.
-For each file you edit, you need to tell
+conflict.
+For each file you edit, you need to tell Git that the

-Git that the conflict has been resolved, typically this would be
+conflict has been resolved, typically this would be done with

 git add <filename>